News

 February 18, 2022

-23 Swedish cities are rallying for the climate.
+23 Swedish cities are joining forces for the climate.
 Photo: Creative Commons.

-23 Swedish cities are rallying for the climate.
+23 Swedish cities are joining forces for the climate.
 Photo: Creative Commons.

 The ambition is to create climate-neutral cities in Sweden by 2030.
-Through the Viable Cities innovation programme, together with a number of authorities, 23 cities will now find common solutions to achieve the objectives.
+Through the innovation program Viable Cities, together with a number of authorities, 23 cities will now find common solutions to achieve the goals.

-Enköping, Järfälla, Gothenburg, Lund, Malmö, Stockholm, Umeå, Uppsala and Växjö.
-They were the first in the innovation program Viable Cities' work for climate change in the initiative "Climate neutral cities 2030".
-In a press release from the Swedish Energy Agency, which is one of the authorities involved in the project, the project is called "Sweden's largest (investment) in climate change in cities".
+Enköping, Järfälla, Gothenburg, Lund, Malmö, Stockholm, Umeå, Uppsala and Växjö were the first to participate in the Viable Cities innovation program for climate transition in the initiative "Climate-Neutral Cities 2030."
+In a press release from the Swedish Energy Agency, which is one of the authorities involved in the project, the project is called "Sweden's largest (investment) in climate transition in cities to date."

-On 1 October, it was announced that a further 14 cities will join the programme, and thus the 23 cities, which comprise about 40 percent of Sweden's population, will work intensively to create sustainable cities.
+On October 1, it was announced that another 14 cities are joining the program, and thus the 23 cities, which comprise approximately 40 percent of Sweden's population, will work intensively to create sustainable cities.
 The budget for the initiative is over SEK 200 million.

-During the autumn, all cities will be invited to a number of workshops and then introduced for viable cities climate contract, which is "a unique tool that concreteizes what cities and authorities undertake and implement to accelerate the climate transition".
+All cities will be invited to a number of workshops during the autumn and will then be introduced to Viable Cities' Climate Contract, which is "a unique tool that specifies what cities and authorities commit to and implement to accelerate the climate transition."

-The last 14 cities involved in the project are Borlänge, Borås, Eskilstuna, Gävle, Helsingborg, Kalmar, Karlstad, Kristianstad, Linköping, Mariestad, Nacka, Skellefteå, Örebro and Östersund.
+The latest 14 cities involved in the project are Borlänge, Borås, Eskilstuna, Gävle, Helsingborg, Kalmar, Karlstad, Kristianstad, Linköping, Mariestad, Nacka, Skellefteå, Örebro and Östersund.

 Back to News